 In 2013, The New York Times reported that nationally, pro-life pregnancy centers outnumbered abortion facilities.
 At the time, there were reportedly 2,500 pro-life centers compared to around 1,800 abortion centers.
 As abortion facilities continued to shut down and more pro-life crisis pregnancy centers began to open, that difference became even more substantial.
-In 2015 — just two years later — the number of abortion facilities in the nation had plummeted to 739, compared to around 4,000 pregnancy centers.
+In 2015 — just two years later — the number of abortion facilities in the nation had plummeted to 739, compared to approximately 2,700 pregnancy centers.

 In Connecticut, this trend has abortion activists running scared.

 According to a 2015 NARAL report, pro-life centers now outnumber abortion clinics 27 to 19 in the liberal state.
 Unsurprisingly considering the source, this report accuses pregnancy centers of lying to women about their services, which include free pregnancy tests, free ultrasounds, free baby gear, maternity housing, assistance finding a job, and, yes, even helping the expectant mother choose life.
 Pregnancy centers are so effective in their pro-life work that Hartford, the state capital, is currently reviewing a measure that would dictate what pregnancy centers say and how they advertise.
 Any center that doesn’t stick to the government mandated language could be fined $100 a day.

 “Pregnancy care centers have a First Amendment right to serve expectant mothers without being forced to engage in coerced speech or other government mandates whose real purpose is to prevent them from helping women,” Peter Wolfgang, executive director of the Family Insitute of Connecticut, told the Hartford Courant.
 “The push for these ordinances… is being driven by pro-abortion activists who are angry that pro-life centers now outnumber abortion clinics in Connecticut.”